sbya/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am Minghang Zhang.
-At present, I am pursuing my master degree in chemical engineering at Tianjin University.
+Hi, I am Zhang Minhang, a third-year master student from Tianjin University.

-My research focuses on CFD simulation of gas-liquid-liquid multiphase flow in stirring equipment and simulation of composite materials in realistic thermal fields.
+My research focus on the simulation of gas-liquid-liquid multiphase flow in mixing equipment.
+Also, I have a collaborative project with my classmates, which involves thermal field simulation of thermal conductive materials in practical scenarios.

 {{< icon name="download" pack="fas" >}} If you want know more about me, please download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.